Graduate Student Directory

 “Capital and Space,” in Audrey Kobayashi (ed.), International Encyclopedia of Human Geography, 2nd edition. vol. 2, Elsevier, 2020, pp. 1–7.

-“Time, Waste, and the City,” Antipode, vol. 51, no. 1, 2019, pp. 225–247.
+“Time, Waste, and the City: The Rise of the Environmental Industry,” Antipode, vol. 51, no. 1, 2019, pp. 225–247.

 “Hamburg’s Spaces of Danger: Race, Violence, and Memory in a Contemporary Global City” (with Katharyne Mitchell), International Journal of Urban and Regional Research, vol. 43, no. 5, 2019, pp. 816–832.